 The sessionInfo()

-function in R provides a comprehensive overview of the current R session, including essential details about the installed packages, loaded libraries, and, most importantly, the R version.
-Let us explore this function and learn how to extract R version details using it.
+function in R provides an overview of the current R session, including details about the installed packages, loaded libraries, and, for the current purpose, most importantly, the R version.
+Let us take a look at this function and learn how to extract R version details using it.

 Example 3: How to extract R version Details Using sessionInfo():